0xfourzerofour/rusty_pdf/README.md

 This library only supports PNG images as the images.

+The main aim of this library is to abstract some of the lower level PDF implementations in [`lopdf`][lopdf] to an easy to use library for simple pdf manipulation tasks.

 ### This library was heavily inspired from the following project

 [`pdf_signing`][pdf_signing]